 Estrogens have a natural appetite suppressing effect and the loss of estrogens may lead to an increased appetite.
 Further, sterilization surgery has been shown to slow a cat's metabolism.
 Depending on the cat's age and activity level at the time of surgery, a diet change to a "lite" diet may be in order.
 Ask your vet if you are not sure.

 Without ovaries, she should be unable to come into heat.
-Occasionally, a remnant of ovarian tissue is left behind by mistake.
-This can lead to some annoying behaviors as the female cat comes into heat (though she would be unable to get pregnant if her uterus has been removed as is customary with spaying).
-Special testing or even surgical exploration may be needed to determine if there is an ovarian remnant.
+That said, feline ovarian tissue has been documented extending down the ovarian ligament, well outside the actual ovary but not visible to the naked eye.
+This allows for ovarian tissue to sometimes be retained even when the ovary has been removed intact.
+Occasionally, a remnant of ovarian tissue is simply left behind by accident.
+This can lead to some annoying behaviors as the cat comes into heat (though she would be unable to get pregnant if her uterus has been removed as is customary with spaying).
+Some testing or even surgical exploration may be needed to determine if there is an ovarian remnant.